Tsawwassen/hme/README.md

 - - Remove spaces on barcode field
 - - Have ReportMapperHelper use FileReaderHelper
 - - Have upload files accept excel files ?
+- - Add Jumbotron (?) to views so that they don't go to the edge of the window

 # Long Term goals